aki0514/Rumen_microbiome_analysis/README.md

 If you use these scripts, please cite:

-Sato et al. *Relationships between rumen microbiome and carcass traits in F1 cattle*.
+Sato et al. *Genome-Resolved Metagenomics Reveals the Taxonomic and Functional Landscape of the Rumen Microbiome in Japanese Black × Holstein Cattle and its Associations with Carcass Traits*.
 (In preparation)